lightning/bolts/03-transactions.md

 `remote-delayedkey` uses the remote node's `delayed-payment-basepoint`.

-The correspoding private keys can be derived similarly if the basepoint secrets are known (i.e., `localkey` and `local-delayedkey` only):
+The corresponding private keys can be derived similarly if the basepoint secrets are known (i.e., `localkey` and `local-delayedkey` only):

     secretkey = basepoint-secret + SHA256(per-commitment-point || basepoint)